 SECTION 10.1.
 Limitation of Liability of the Corporation and the County.
-Notwithstanding any other provision of this Facilities Agreement (other than Section 10.6 hereof), in the event of any default by either the Corporation or the County hereunder or under the Trust Agreement, any liability of the Corporation or the County shall be enforceable only out of their respective interests in the Base Lease and under this Facilities Agreement and the moneys to be paid by the County through the later of the end of the Fiscal Year as to which Base Payments have been appropriated for or any Base Payments due as provided in Section 2.3 hereof, and there shall be no recourse for any claim based on this Facilities Agreement, the Trust Agreement or the Bonds, against any other property of the Corporation or the County or against any officer or employee, past, present or future, of the Corporation or the County or any successor body as such, either directly or through the Corporation or the County or any successor body, under any constitutional provision, statute or rule of law or by the enforcement of any assessment or penalty or otherwise, and the liability of the Corporation and the County shall be limited to its interests in the Base Lease and interests under this Facilities Agreement and the moneys to be paid by the County hereunder through the later of the end of the Fiscal Year as to which Base Payments have been appropriated therefor or any Base Payments due as provided in Section 2.3 hereof, and the lien of any judgment shall be restricted thereto, and there shall be no other recourse by the County against the Corporation or the Corporation against the County or any of the property now or hereafter owned by it or either of them.
-The provisions hereof shall no be deemed to limit the rights of either the County or any of the regrest of the due to limit the rights of either the County or the registre of shall be its of the rest or the County against the Corporation or the Corporation againsthe County or any of the prop
+Notwithstanding any other provision of this Facilities Agreement (other than Section 10.6 hereof), in the event of any default by either the Corporation or the County hereunder or under the Trust Agreement, any liability of the Corporation or the County shall be enforceable only out of their respective interests in the Base Lease and under this Facilities Agreement and the moneys to be paid by the County through the later of the end of the Fiscal Year as to which Base Payments have been appropriated for or any Base Payments due as provided in Section 2.3 hereof, and there shall be no recourse for any claim based on this Facilities Agreement, the Trust Agreement or the Bonds, against any other property of the Corporation or the County or against any officer or employee, past, present or future, of the Corporation or the County or any successor body, under any constitutional provision, statute or rule of law or by the enforcement of any assessment or penalty or otherwise, and the liability of the Corporation and the County shall be limited to its interests in the Base Lease and interests under this Facilities Agreement and the moneys to be paid by the County hereunder through the later of the end of the Fiscal Year as to which Base Payments have been appropriated therefor or any Base Payments due as provided in Section 2.3 hereof, and the lien of any judgment shall be restricted thereto, and there shall be no other recourse by the County against the Corporation or the Corporation against the County or any of the property now or hereafter owned by it or either of them.
+The provisions hereof shall not be deemed to limit the rights of either the County reither of them.
+The provisions hereof shall not be deemed to limit the rights of either the County reither of them.
+The provisions hereof shall not be deemed to limit the rights of either the County reither of them.

-(c) To add to the covenants and agreements of the County herein contained, or to surrender any right or power herein reserved to or conferred upon the County; or

-(d) To increase the Base Payments hereunder to enable the County to proceed to acquire and install Additional Project Facilities; or

-(e) To reflect a change in applicable law;

-(f) To make any changes required in connection with a substitution of facilities as permitted under the Base Lease or hereunder or to add Additional Real Property; or

-(g) To make any amendments required by Moody's Investors Service or Standard and Poor's Credit Markets Services as a condition to rating the Bonds.
+- (c) To add to the covenants and agreements of the County herein contained, or to surrender any right or power herein reserved to or conferred upon the County; or - (d) To increase the Base Payments hereunder to enable the County to proceed to acquire and install Additional Project Facilities; or - (e) To reflect a change in applicable law; - (f) To make any changes required in connection with a substitution of facilities as permitted under the Base Lease or hereunder or to add Additional Real Property; or - (g) To make any amendments required by Moody's Investors Service or Standard and Poor's Credit Markets Services as a condition to rating the Bonds.